JamesHarrisonZa/CodeWars/README.md

 # CodeWars
-A place where practice my problem solving.
+A place where practice my problem solving using JavaScript.

-This project focuses on solving problems found on CodeWars using JavaScript.
+Some problems are from CodeWars.

 * [CodeWars](https://www.codewars.com)
 * [My CodeWars profile](https://www.codewars.com/users/JamesHarrisonZa)